dfkaye/wheredoc/README.md

 ## Simplifying

 The maintenance problem arose due to "where" the `where` function is called.
-Once that is corrected in the new design, then the logic for error messaging, strategies, etc., is drastically simplified.
+Once that is corrected in the new design, then the logic for error messaging, strategies, etc., is largely simplified.

 [wheredoc](https://github.com/dfkaye/wheredoc) supports a simpler setup to reduce the cleverness, using a test specifier with a `doc` field pointing to a template literal string instead of a special comment syntax, and a `test` field pointing to a function containing the assertions.